sedos-project/data_adapter/README.md

 This package provides scripts to download and preprocess data from OEDatamoel_parameter for further use in various ESM frameworks.

+## Quickstart

+After installing data adapter package you can simply run command `data_adapter` in console in order to download a collection into current working directory.

 ## Energysystem Structure

 Structure (processes and its parameters linked to busses/commodities) of an ES is stored as SQlite database using the following ERM: